What is “Japanese?”

 ・Japanese lacks grammatical number, which is the distinction between singular and plural forms.

-・Japanese lacks grammatical gender, meaning they don’t have masculine or feminine forms.
+・Japanese lacks grammatical gender, so no masculine or feminine forms.

-Japanese word order isn’t necessarily free.
+Japanese word order is not necessarily free.
 In fact, most sentences follow a predictable ordering of information, which is as follows:

 TOPIC + TIME + LOCATION + SUBJECT + INDIRECT OBJECT +